-While the glider is rising, guide the A-risers upwards in an arc. shortening them.
+While the glider is rising, guide both inner Arisers (without the "big ears" risers) upwards in an even arc motion, without shortening them.
 Avoid pulling hard on the risers.
-The APUS RS launches very easily and is easy to control.
-Launching is even easier if the canopy is arranged in a halfmoon shape.
+The TWIN RS 2 launches very easily and is easy to control.

+Launching is even easier if the canopy is arranged in a half-moon shape.

-The APUS RS is suitable for reverselaunching from wind speeds of 3m/s.
+The TWIN RS 2 is suitable for reverse-launching from wind speeds of 3 m/s.
 The pilot turns around to face the glider with the updraft coming from behind.
 Pulling on the front lines makes the canopy start to rise above the pilot, as in a forwards launch.
 The pilot should turn around into the direction of flight when the canopy reaches its highest point, and can then begin to run and take off.